Mary Jane Watson: Debut as Jackpot

-Peter and Mary Jane later meet up at Ravencroft to visit MJ's Aunt Anna, where they change out of their costumes around one another.
+Peter and Mary Jane later meet up at Ravencroft to visit MJ's aunt Anna, where they change out of their costumes around one another.
 Peter is able to give Anna the cure to the Orchis virus as Spider-Man.
-An orderly at Ravencroft asks if Peter and MJ are a couple, to which Peter replies that they aren't.
-Aunt Anna privately tells the orderly she blames her niece for their break-up as Peter takes his leave.
+An orderly at Ravencroft asks if Peter and MJ are a couple, to which Peter replies that they are not.
+Anna privately tells the orderly she blames her niece for their break-up as Peter takes his leave.
 Peter and MJ spend a few days fighting crime together as partners and discussing their difficulties in moving on from one another.
-MJ, realizing she's not yet over him, tells Peter it is best not to team up together quite so regularly., her Aunt Anna then begins to set Peter up with new blind dates.
+MJ, realizing she's not yet over him, tells Peter it is best not to team up together quite so regularly.
+Anna then begins to set Peter up with new blind dates.
 This leads Peter to start dating a Ravencroft nurse, Shay, although the two decide to be 'non-exclusive' because of Peter's unreliability.

 Mary Jane continued to see Peter, inviting him over to have dinner with Paul and herself, and, despite her initial hesitation to team with Peter, she eventually relaxes this stance and again partners with him.
 Anna and Peter then arrange a double dinner date for the pair and their respective partners.
 After saving the city from an attack, MJ and Peter head on over to enjoy the date, but not before MJ lets Peter know how appreciative she is of his efforts to rescue her from Rabin's dimension.
 Peter indicates that things will "eventually" work out between them romantically, which MJ does not object to despite presently seeing someone else.